 Junior has no family history of Wobbler Syndrome that I know of.
 None.
 Maternal and paternal pedigrees show no evidence of disease going back at least 4-5 generations in all directions.

 I am not a scientist.
 I am just a simple-minded Big Dog Mom who is able to decipher facts clearly when they are seemingly this black and white.
-Genetics do not seem to be the cause of Junior’s Wobblers.
+Genetics does not seem to be the cause of Junior’s Wobblers.
 Could they have played a role?
 Certainly.
 I am willing to concede that possibility.

 So that leaves diet.
 That leaves me.

-Junior was raw fed on and off as a young puppy, then consistently raw fed since he was 9 months old.
+Junior was raw-fed on and off as a young puppy, then consistently raw fed since he was 9 months old.
 Sandwiched in the middle were months of kibble torment and dietary guilt when his menu consisted of semi-intelligently rendered hodgepodge and mishmash.
 (Read What To Do About Dog Food?
 First, Let Go Of The Guilt!)

-Junior’s discharge papers state unequivocally “In order to help reduce the risk of further proliferative bony changes as Junior finishes growing, we recommend feeding him a diet that is less dense in calories… to prevent developmental problems which may occur with too rapid growth.”
+Junior’s discharge papers state unequivocally “In order to help reduce the risk of further proliferative bony changes as Junior finishes growing, we recommend feeding him a diet that is less dense in calories… to prevent developmental problems which may occur with too-rapid growth.”

 I was not entirely surprised by this advice given many veterinarians disdain for raw diets, but it has forced me to stop and think.
 Not about all raw diets, just Junior’s.